AdventurousWebDesign/adventurouswebdesign.github.io/_work/meijin.md

 ---
 title:       Code a Dependable Learning Management System for The Academy of Culinary Nutrition
+short_title: Code a Dependable Learning Management System
+short_meta:  for The Academy of Culinary Nutrition
+screenshot:  /assets/images/meijin-dashboard.png
 slug:        meijin
 tags:        [wordpress, lms, qa, ecommerce, plugin, interoperativity]
 asciinema:   true
 cta_text:    We love working with people who make our world a tastier, healthier place. <br /> Does that describe you?
 Let's discuss over lunch.
 ---

 The [Academy of Culinary Nutrition][acn] administers the prestigious Culinary Nutrition